 Why Choose Amerisleep?

 Bio-Pur® is a plant-based memory foam.
 We took traditional memory foam and replaced a significant amount of petroleum with castor oil during the manufacturing process.
-The result is our Bio-Pur® memory foam, five times more breathable and ten times more responsive than traditional memory foam.
+The result is our Bio-Pur® memory foam, more breathable and more responsive than traditional memory foam.

 Sleepers won’t feel “stuck” inside the mattress, making it easier to move and change sleeping positions at night.
 Plus, thanks to eco-friendly production methods, Bio-Pur® is made with little to no VOCs (Volatile Organic Compounds), so sleep apnea patients won’t have to worry about additional breathing irritants.